awwx/meteor-browser-store/README.md

 listen for the storage event instead.

 Items are stored in the browser's local storage with a key prefix of "Meteor.BrowserStore.".
-Setting an item to a `null` or `undefined` value removes the item from the store.

 For the non-polling implementation items with the key prefix are loaded when the Meteor application starts up in the browser.

-When polling, the item is read the first it is accessed with `get` or `equals`, and then that key is added to the list of keys to poll for.
+When polling, the item is read the first time it is accessed with `get` or `equals`, and then that key is added to the list of keys to poll for.